Hikaru Sato (tennis)

-College career
+College

 Sato was accepted to Washington State University in Washington State on a full scholarship.
 She played for the Washington State Cougars women's tennis team from 2018 to 2020.
 She transferred to the University of Washington in 2021.
 She played for the Washington Huskies women's tennis team until 2023.

+Career

-Professional career
+Professional

-In December 2023, she became the champion in doubles with her partner Mio Mushika at the ITF W25 tournament in Papamoa, New Zealand.
+In December 2023, she became the champion in doubles with her partner Mio Mushika at the W25 tournament in Papamoa, New Zealand.
 They defeated Czech Michaela Bayerlová and Australian Alana Parnaby in the final.

-In July 2024 she won the first singles titles her career at the tournament in Thailand.
+In July 2024, she won her first singles title at a tournament in Nakhon Si Thammarat, Thailand.

-In September 2024, she won her second singles title at the ITF W35 tournament in Nakhon Si Thammarat, Thailand.
-In doubles, his partner Kanako Morisaki became champions in two consecutive weeks.
+In September 2024, she won her second singles title at the W35 Nakhon Si Thammarat event.
+In doubles, she and her partner Kanako Morisaki became champions in two consecutive weeks.

-In November 2024, she won her first major ITF title with partner Eri Shimizu in the W75 Gold Coast Tennis International doubles draw.
-They defeated compatriots Erina Hayashi and Kanako Morisaki in the finals.
+In November 2024, she won her first major ITF doubles title with partner Eri Shimizu in the W75 Gold Coast Tennis International.
+They defeated fellow Japanese Erina Hayashi and Kanako Morisaki in the final.